The beginning of a dream

-Stacey has been a dance teacher in the Arlington area for four years.
+Stacey has been a dance teacher in the Arlington area for five years.
 She loves being able to share her passion for dance with her students.
 Stacey is also a 200hr registered yoga teacher and believes that yoga is a great method of cross training for dance.
 When she is not teaching Stacey performs with Ash & Elm Dance Company and RawArts Dance Company, a modern dance company that performs in the DMV area.

 Giselle Heitger - Instructor